-When you first hear that ringing in your ears you might have a very common reaction: pretend everything’s fine.
-You go about your normal routines: you do your grocery shopping, you make dinner, you try to have a conversation with your partner.
+When you first hear that ringing in your ears, you might have a very common reaction: pretend everything’s fine.
+So you go about your everyday routines: you do your grocery shopping, make dinner, and try to converse with your partner.
 All the while, you’re trying to force that ringing in your ear out of your mind.
 Because you’re convinced of one thing: your tinnitus will go away on its own.

-After a few more days of unremitting ringing and buzzing, however, you start to have doubts.
+After a few more days of unrelenting ringing and buzzing, you start to have doubts.

 You’re not the only one to ever find yourself in this situation.
-Tinnitus can be a tricky little condition–sometimes it will go away on its own and sometimes it will stick around for a long time to come.
+Tinnitus can be a tricky little condition–sometimes it will go away on its own, and sometimes it will stick around for a long time.

-Tinnitus is incredibly common around the world–almost everyone’s experienced it at some point.
-In almost all cases, tinnitus is essentially temporary and will eventually go away on its own.
-The most common example (when we’re not socially distancing) is the rock concert: let’s say you go see Bruce Springsteen at your local stadium (it’s a good show) and when you get home, you notice that your ears are ringing.
+Tinnitus is prevalent worldwide–almost everyone’s experienced it at some point.
+However, in nearly all cases, tinnitus is essentially temporary and will eventually go away on its own.
+The most common example (when we’re not socially distancing) is a rock concert: let’s say you go see Bruce Springsteen at your local stadium (it’s a good show), and when you get home, you notice that your ears are ringing.

-If your tinnitus doesn’t subside (either on its own or with help) within three months or so, the ailment is then classified chronic tinnitus (this does not, by the way, mean that you should wait three months to speak to a hearing specialist about lingering thumping, buzzing, or ringing in your ears).
+Suppose your tinnitus doesn’t subside (either on its own or with help) within three months or so.
+In that case, the ailment is then classified as chronic tinnitus (this does not, by the way, mean that you should wait three months to speak to a hearing professional about lingering thumping, buzzing, or ringing in your ears).

 Approximately 5-15% of people around the world have reported indications of chronic tinnitus.
 While there are some known close associations (such as hearing loss, for example), the causes of tinnitus aren’t yet well understood.

 When you can identify the underlying cause of your tinnitus, mitigating the condition suddenly becomes a lot easier.
-For example, if your tinnitus is produced by a stubborn, bacterial ear infection, treatment with an antibiotic will tend to solve both problems, leading to a healthy ear and crystal clear hearing.
+For example, if a stubborn, bacterial ear infection produces your tinnitus, treatment with an antibiotic will tend to solve both problems, leading to a healthy ear and crystal clear hearing.

 Some causes of acute tinnitus could include: